Piedra Volada: Geography

-Piedra Volada Falls are known to flow only during the wet season.
+Piedra Volada Falls flow only during the wet season.
 The falls may be viewed from a moderate distance from the brink of the canyon near Huahumar.
-A hiking trail to the pouroff is accessed through private land near the Ejido San Lorenzo, currently an impromptu National Park administered through the National Commission of Protected Natural Areas (CONANP) with admission charge of $62MN.
+A hiking trail to the pour-off is accessed through private land near Ejido San Lorenzo, currently an informal national park administered through the National Commission of Protected Natural Areas (CONANP) with an admission charge of $62MN.